lisehr/dq-meerkat/README.md

 # Hashing Algorithms
 Used in BigChainDB:
 - Standard Hash: SHA3-256
-- Keypair Hash: Ed25519 (Encoded via Base58, war)
+- Keypair Hash: Ed25519 (Encoded via Base58)

 # Alternative Approaches to Blockchain Technology
 Since BigChainDB has serious flaws concerning supporting java, other approaches were needed.
 Some of those are:
 	- Fluree (flur.ee)
 	- GraphChain (makolab.com/en/innovation/graphchain)
 	- Graphen Protocol (no Implementation available at the moment, only the whitepaper)
-	- Taking a conventional Database and adding the blockchain aspect to it.
+	- Taking a conventional Database and adding the blockchain aspect to it (Neo4j, GraphDB, CovenantSQL)

 # FlureeDB
 Fluree (https://flur.ee) is a semantic graph database with an approach towards immutability and is free to use.
 It is based on Java